alec-m13/alec-m13.github.io/_posts/2021-12-09-navigation.md

 title:  "Navigation"
 ---

-I took an available GitHub Pages theme, the [Time Machine](https://pages-themes.github.io/time-machine/), and wanted to make one major customization.
-I love the banner but as provided it has content for downloading the repository from GitHub.
+I took an available GitHub Pages theme, the [Time Machine](https://pages-themes.github.io/time-machine/), and wanted to make some major customizations.
+The first, obvious one is to relativize dimensions so it works better on a range of screen sizes.
+The more custom customization is that I love the banner but as provided it has content for downloading the repository from GitHub.
 This is a great feature, sure, but I don't think it will be very useful for me.
 I will repurpose this banner to have navigational links.

 Getting the banner to display navigational links is easy enough when I know what the links are.
 It was a simple matter of putting three `<span>` elements in and styling them with flexbox.
 The challenge was in getting the links themselves.